ibm-cloud-docs/databases-for-redis/howto-user-management.md

 ```
 {: pre}

-## The `default` user
+### The `default` user
 {: #redis-default-user}

 Before the arrival of [ACL support in Redis 6](https://redis.com/blog/getting-started-redis-6-access-control-lists-acls/){: external}, the `default` user had broad permissions and was used internally by {{site.data.keyword.databases-for}} and external users to manage {{site.data.keyword.databases-for-redis}} instances.

-With Redis 6.x, {{site.data.keyword.databases-for-redis}} no longer uses the `default` user internally. {{site.data.keyword.databases-for-redis}} instances are managed by the {{site.data.keyword.databases-for}} `ibm` user.
+With Redis 6.x, {{site.data.keyword.databases-for-redis}} no longer uses the `default` user internally.
+Instead, {{site.data.keyword.databases-for-redis}} instances are managed by the {{site.data.keyword.databases-for}} `ibm` user.

-### `default` user permissions
-{: #redis-default-user-permissions}

-If your instances currently use `DEFAULT` user (Redis 5.x), it's possible to continue doing so in the later versions, like 6.2.
-However, continued usage of the `DEFAULT` user after upgrading to v6.2 requires a password change, which is expected to limit permissions.
+If your instances currently use the `deafult` user (Redis 5.x), it's possible to continue doing so in the later versions, like 6.2.
+However, continued usage of the `default` user after upgrading to v6.2 requires a password change, which is expected to limit permissions.
 These permission limitations are an expected behavioral change as part of a major version upgrade.
-Specifically, the following permissions are restricted for the `default` user, starting with Redis v6.2.
+Specifically, the following permissions are restricted for the `default` user, starting with Redis v6.2:

-- `config` The `default` user cannot view, add, update, or delete database configurations.
+- `config`: The `default` user cannot view, add, update, or delete database configurations.
 The `default` user also cannot create or manage database users and roles.
-- `acl` The `default` user cannot create new users.
+- `acl`: The `default` user cannot create new users.

-### Upgrading to Redis 6.2 and the `default` user
+#### Upgrading to Redis 6.2 and the `default` user
 {: #redis-default-user-permissions-upgrading}

 If you are using Redis 5, upgrade directly to Redis 6.2.
 After upgrading, thoroughly test your applications by using the `default` user to make sure your applications are fully functional.
-Upgrading to v6.2 and continuing to use the `DEFAULT` user requires a password change.
+Upgrading to v6.2 and continuing to use the `default` user requires a password change.

-To update the `default` user password, use the following command:
+To update the `default` user password, use a command like:

 ```sh
 ibmcloud cdb deployment-user-password <Redis deployment name> default <new password>